Connor Murphy: Chicago Blackhawks

 As the NHL was still dealing with the effects of the COVID-19 pandemic, the 2020–21 season was reduced to 56 games and began on January 13, 2021.
 Shortly after the season began, Murphy tallied his 99th and 100th career NHL points with a goal and an assist in a 6–2 win over the Detroit Red Wings on January 24.
 Murphy continued to accumulate points and added two goals and three assists over 13 games before suffering a hip injury on February 7.
 He missed six games on injured reserve to recover from the injury and returned to the Blackhawks lineup on February 25.
 At the conclusion of the season, Murphy was the Blackhawks nominee for the King Clancy Memorial Trophy as a player who "best exemplifies leadership qualities on and off the ice."

 On August 31, 2021, Murphy signed a four-year, $17.6 million contract extension with the Blackhawks.
 Following the signing of his new contract, Murphy was appointed an alternate captain for the Blackhawks in their 2021–22 season.
 He wore the 'A' on his jersey for road games while Alex DeBrincat wore it for home games.
 On March 12, 2022, Murphy suffered a concussion after being checked into the boards by Ottawa Senators player Parker Kelly.
 At the time of the concussion, Murphy had tallied 10 points through 56 games while averaging just over 22 minutes of ice time per game.
 He subsequently missed the remainder of the season to recover and was again nominated by the Blackhawks for the King Clancy Memorial Trophy.

+Edmonton Oilers

+On March 2, 2026, Murphy was traded to the Edmonton Oilers in exchange for a second-round draft pick in the 2028 NHL entry draft.
+He scored his first career playoff goal during Game 2 of the Oilers first round series against the Anaheim Ducks during the 2026 Stanley Cup playoffs.